 From the real story above, throughout the process and with many other clients I normally did the crotchet with crotchet hair that was already curly and super soft.
 I did it this way so that it would not pull any hair out because the strands where smaller and the hair I used was softer.
 Even though Marley curls are not as popular as a style, it can be such a hassle competing with YouTube stars to achieve a great curl by just dipping hair in hot water.
 Many of my clients would see the videos on YouTube and show me these styles.
 Unfortunately, what a lot of stylists do not realize is that any curls added to Marley hair must be rodded and dipped with hot water and set like that until it is time to install the hair.
 Not as easy to achieve as some of the YouTube stars may make it seem.

-In order to get that perfect curl, these YouTube starts have to rod and dip the curls in hot water more than once and set it for hours or even overnight.
+In order to get that perfect curl, these YouTube videos start with rodding and dip the curls in hot water more than once and set it for hours or even overnight.
 As a stylist, this is challenging because you immediately would take out the rods in order to be able to keep them.
-In turn you get a lot of frizzy curls.
+In turn, you get a lot of frizzy curls.
 As a client, you would have to maintain the curl that simply doesn’t last as long—especially since most stylists would not allow you to take the rods home.
 It would be nice if everyone could take home a new set of rods.
 However, that’s not reality and your hair may not look like it does in the photos you see on blogs or YouTube channels.

 3. Beware of Hair ‘Snapping’